Financial Tables

 9

-PPP Social housing company ESCO Tenants Private owners (36% of the building stock) Financial Institution Civil Society
+PPP Social housing company ESCO Tenants Private owners (36% of the building stock) Civil Society

 Energy Supply Contract